Greek New Year’s Day Dishes You Can Enjoy All Year Round

 Prothronia (Greek New Year)

-To Greeks, Prothronia is the most important day of the year.
+In Greek tradition, Prothronia is the most important day of the year.
 While the Greeks celebrate Christmas, they exchange most gifts on New Year’s Day and wish each other a Happy New Year.

 Firework displays are everywhere—and probably the best you’ll ever see.
 Live music fills the streets, and families eat, drink, and look forward to the year ahead.